effector/effector/docs/api/effector/sample.md

 **Arguments**

 - `sourceUnit`: Source [unit](../../glossary.md#common-unit)
-  - If event.
-Take last event invocation argument value.
-Event must be invoked at least once.
-  - If effect.
-Take last effect invocation argument value.
-Effect must be invoked at least once.
+  - If event or effect.
+Take last invocation argument value.
+That event or effect must be invoked at least once
   - If store.
-Take current store`s state.
+Take current store`s state
 - `clockUnit`: Clock [unit](../../glossary.md#common-unit).
 If not passed, `source` is used as clock
-  - If event.
-Triger sampled unit, upon event is called.
-  - If effect.
-Triger sampled unit, upon effect is called.
+  - If event or effect.
+Triger sampled unit, upon event or effect is called
   - If store.
-Triger sampled unit, upon store is updated.
+Triger sampled unit, upon store is updated
 - `fn?` (_(sourceData, clockData) => result_): Optional combinator function, [should be **pure**](../../glossary.md#purity).
 Since, this handler is supposed to organize data flow, you should avoid declaring side-effects here.
 It's more appropriate to place it in `watch` method for sampled node.

 **Returns**